 The University’s Academic Integrity Policy defines plagiarism as the act of misrepresenting as one’s own original work: another’s ideas, interpretations, words, or creative works; and/or one’s own previous ideas, interpretations, words, or creative work without acknowledging that it was used previously (i.e., self-plagiarism).
 The University considers the act of plagiarising to be a breach of the Student Conduct Code and, therefore, subject to the Discipline Regulations which provide for a range of penalties including the reduction of marks or grades, fines and suspension from the University.

 Feedback on assessment will be provided to students within two weeks of the assessment submission due date, as per the Assessment Policy.

 If you have a disability, illness, injury or health condition that impacts your capacity to complete studies, exams or assessment tasks, it is important you let us know your special requirements, early in the semester.
 Students will need to make an application for support and submit it with recent, comprehensive documentation at an appointment with a Disability Officer.
 Students with a disability are encouraged to contact the Disability Office at the earliest possible time, to meet staff and learn about the services available to meet your specific needs.
 Please note that late notification or failure to disclose your disability can be to your disadvantage as the University cannot guarantee support under such circumstances.

-An overview of the rising costs of healthcare, increasing expectations for care, and the aging population.
+Rising costs of healthcare, increasing expectations for care, aging population.

-Consider the impact that conflicts of interest, commercial drivers, waste in research, and environmental sustainability has on the health system.
+Conflicts of interest, commercial drivers, waste in research, environmental sustainability.